top of page

 Project Manager

 Dearlynn is Diné (Navajo).
-Her clans are Naadáá’ Łigai Naaneesht’ézhi Tábaahá (White Corn Zuni Edge Water), born for Bitáhnii (Folded Arms), her maternal grandparents are Ta’neeszahnii (Red Running into the Water) and her paternal grandparents are Táchii’ni (Tangle People).
+She is Naadáá’ Łigai Naaneesht’ézhi Tábąąhá (White Corn Zuni Edge Water), born for Bit’ahnii (Folded Arms).
+Her maternal grandparents are Táneeszahnii (Red Running Into the Water), and her paternal grandparents are Táchii’nii (Tangle People).
+These clans anchor her in a lineage of resilience, community, cultural knowledge and values that continue to guide her work and her life.